2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 The average amount in student loans that comparative literature majors at UNC Chapel Hill take out while working on their Bachelor's Degree is $18,200.

-University of Massachusetts Amherst did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
-It came in at #20 on the list.
-Located in the suburb of Amherst, UMass Amherst is a public college with a fairly large student population.
+University of Massachusetts Amherst landed the #20 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
+Located in the suburb of Amherst, UMass Amherst is a public college with a very large student population.

 Of the 48 students majoring in comparative literature at UMass Amherst, 29% are male and 71% are female.

-Middle Tennessee State University landed the #21 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
-Located in the city of Murfreesboro, Middle Tennessee State University is a public college with a fairly large student population.
+Middle Tennessee State University came in at #21 in this year’s edition of the Most Popular Linguistics & Literature Bachelor’s Degree Schools ranking.
+Located in the medium-sized city of Murfreesboro, Middle Tennessee State University is a public school with a fairly large student population.

 About 76% of the students majoring in comparative literature at the school are women while 24% are male.